-- Laser treatment, such as selective laser trabeculoplasty, is relatively effective, non-invasive and can help to circumvent issues related to medical non-adherence.3 Where indicated, laser treatment may be a viable alternative to manage IOP in patients with glaucoma who develop PAPS when treated with PGAs. - Surgery for glaucoma can also be effective in lowering IOP where topical medications and/or laser treatment have failed or are deemed unlikely to provide satisfactory IOP control.3 Patients receiving PGAs, who fail on or are contraindicated to alternative medications and/or laser treatment, could consider surgical intervention to manage their glaucoma without causing PAPS.
-Notably, allowing time between PGA cessation and surgery may improve surgical outcomes, as reversal of some of the physical changes associated with PAPS may lessen surgical complications.33
+- Switching treatment to an alternative that does not cause PAPS can also positively contribute towards an improvement in patients' perception of PAPS symptoms, which has been linked to an increase in treatment satisfaction. - Laser treatment, such as selective laser trabeculoplasty, is relatively effective, non-invasive and can help to circumvent issues related to medical non-adherence.
+Where indicated, laser treatment may be a viable alternative to manage IOP in patients with glaucoma who develop PAPS when treated with PGAs. - Surgery for glaucoma can also be effective in lowering IOP where topical medications and/or laser treatment have failed or are deemed unlikely to provide satisfactory IOP control.
+Patients receiving PGAs, who fail on or are contraindicated to alternative medications and/or laser treatment, could consider surgical intervention to manage their glaucoma without causing PAPS.
+Notably, allowing time between PGA cessation and surgery may improve surgical outcomes, as reversal of some of the physical changes associated with PAPS may lessen surgical complications.